-The closed pension plans consist entirely of pension recipients, both those of the federal entities (including Swisscom and RUAG) that became independent at around the turn of the millennium, and those of affiliated organisations.
-Their funded ratios are between 95.6% and 111.1% in 2019 (prior year: 105.1% and 114.1%).
-The closed pension plans are valued at a technical interest rate of 0.5%.
+The closed pension plans consist entirely of pension recipients, both those of the federal entities (including Swisscom and RUAG) that became independent at around the turn of the millennium, and those of former affiliated organisations.
+Their funded ratios are between 97.1% and 115.4% (prior year: 95.6% and 111.1%).
+The closed pension plans are valued at an unchanged technical interest rate of 0.5%.
 Owing to the low level of interest rates and the resulting lower income, there is a considerable risk that they will be unable to fully cover their liabilities without financial support.
-This funding risk is replicated by the economic funded ratio, which stands at between 82.3% and 102.2% (prior year: 81.9% and 98.3%).
+This funding risk is replicated by the economic funded ratio, which stands at between 82.9% and 105.8% (prior year: 82.3% and 102.2%).
 The situation is subject to ongoing review by PUBLICA and the Federal Department of Finance (see section 9.1).